 Mrs Cook’s Senior Infants had fun making porridge for Goldilocks and the Three Bears.

 Mrs Duggan’s 1st class went on an autumn walk in the grounds of Newtown School.
 The plan was to gather leaves to use in an art class later, but pockets were filled with conkers instead!
 Highlights included finding caterpillar eggs on a leaf, seeing acorns and oak apples growing, picking blackberries and opening spiky chestnuts to find shiny conkers inside.
-Click HERE to see a short video of the outing.
+See a short video of the outing below.